snaco/image-generateion/README.md

     You can provide `--fast` to generate images faster but at the cost of using much more VRAM.
 Unless you have a monster GPU it's best to leave this off.

     You can provide `--output-dir=<directory>` to specify where to save the output images.
 This can be a relative path like `./my/awesome/dir` or an absolute path like `/home/user/even/cooler/dir`

+    You can provide `--seed=<number>` to make each image generated use the same seed instead of randomizing (normal behavior).

     examples:
     * Generate 3 1920x1080 images, upscaled by 2x of a mouse holding a balloon with the dream2 diffuser